hetu-script/hetu-script/docs/docs/docs/en-US/package/readme.md

-# Module
+# Package & Module

+We use **package** to refer to a source code bundle organized as a project.
+And **module** to refer to the compiled package in bytecode form.

+## Resource context

-Hetu script codes are a batch of **HTSource** files.
-If a source contains import statement, the parser will try to fetch another source content by the import path through the **HTResourceContext**.
-The default **HTResourceContext** provided by the Interpreter is **HTOverlayContext**, it will not handle physical files and you need to manually add String content into the context for modules to import from.
+If a source contains import statement, the parser will try to fetch another source content by the import path through a helper class **HTResourceContext**.
+The default **HTResourceContext** provided by the Interpreter is **HTOverlayContext**, it will not handle physical files and you need to manually add String content into the context before you run the script for it to import from.

 ## Resource type

 Hetu script file have 3 way to interpret, controlled by the **ResourceType type** parameter in the eval method of the Interpreter class or the extension of the source file.

+- When **ResourceType** is not provided in interpreter's 'eval' method, interpreter will evaluate the string provided as **ResourceType.hetuLiteralCode**.
+Other than the code use **global** as its namespace.
+It is the same to **ResourceType.hetuScript**.

 - For **ResourceType.hetuScript**, the source file is organized like a Javascript, Python and Lua file.
 It has its own namespace.
 It may contain any expression and control statement that is allowed in a function body (including nested function and class declaration).
 And every expression is immediately evaluated.

-- When **ResourceType** is not provided in interpreter's 'eval' method, interpreter will evaluate the string provided as **ResourceType.hetuLiteralCode**.
-Other than the code has no namespace.
-It is the same to **ResourceType.hetuScript**.

 - For **ResourceType.hetuModule**, the source file is organized like a C++, Java or Dart app.
 It only contains import statement and declarations(variable, function and class).
 The top level variables are lazily initialized (initialize when first used).

-When using evalFile method on the interpreter, the source type is inferred from the extension of the file name: '\*.hts' is **ResourceType.hetuScript**, and '\*.ht' is **ResourceType.hetuModule**.
+When using **evalFile** method on the interpreter, the source type is inferred from the extension of the file name: '\*.hts' is **ResourceType.hetuScript**, and '\*.ht' is **ResourceType.hetuModule**.

-## Recursive import

-For **ResourceType.hetuModule**, recursive import (i.e. A import from B in the meantime, B import from A) is allowed.
-However, for **ResourceType.hetuScript**, recursive import would cause stack overflow errors. **You have to manually avoid recursive import in '\*.hts' files.**

 ## Import a pre-compiled binary module